About Polaris

 Polaris is a partnership between undergraduate and graduate physics and astronomy students at The Ohio State University dedicated to fostering a more diverse, equitable, inclusive, and accessible undergraduate physics experience in the OSU Departments of Physics and Astronomy.
 We are a student-run organization developed in collaboration between graduates and undergraduates.
-Our focus lies in the augmented retention of underrepresented and non-traditional groups in the physics and astronomy bachelors of science programs by providing professional and academic mentorship for those groups.
-We seek to aid undergraduate students in creating and maintaining an inclusive and supportive learning community.

 Our Goals

 Polaris strives to improve aggregate retention of underrepresented students in the Department of Physics and Astronomy at OSU.
-If you come from an underrepresented or marginalized group, you will face additional challenges along the way.
+If you come from an underrepresented or marginalized group, you may face additional challenges along the way.
 The Polaris organization can be a great resource for you, especially if you identify as:

 • BIPOC (Black, Indigenous, and People of Color)